armin-backhaus/phpStorm_test/ArminsTODO.md

 - write test for addMember() to avoid multiple times add to group
 - write test for sayMyBreed()
 - write test for sayHi()
+- ✔️ create a method  ( group->everybodyGreet() / Group::everybodyGreet() )
+so that every member greets

 ### breed class
 - find path of name
-- ⏰ change sayHi() into common method for individual greeting for Breeds (in AbstractBreed.php)
+- ✔️ change sayHi() into common method for individual greeting for Breeds (in AbstractBreed.php)
 - ✔️ remove old greeting methods (sayXXX) from index.php and from classes
+- ⏰ standard greeting text as property in Breed.php, to be filled in constructor and used in Breed::sayGreeting

 ### database
 - make mySQL running